usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Voodoo_, by D'Angelo
+- _Holy Wars...
+The Punishment Due_, by FAKE MUSIC
 - _Electric Chair_, by Cities Aviv
-- _The Revolving Star : Archive & Practice 002_, by Cities Aviv

 </details>